3615-computer/.github/profile/README.md

 But with such a cool domain, she had to **make a community** 👥.

-Registrations will open soon on the Mastodon instance, and members of this instance will get access to exclusive services.
-Right now, Minecraft servers.
-Later, maybe more?
+Registrations are open, and members of this instance will get access to exclusive services.
+At the moment, Minecraft servers and a Miniblog services.

 ### Can I help?

 Sure thing!
-- 🤓 Once the registrations will open, I will look for moderators.
+- 🤓 Depending on the growth of the instance, I'll be on the look for moderators
 - ⤵️ Any pull requests on our projects are also very welcome, even for very small things.
 Anything helps!
-- 📧 Report anything weird, our projects must work as expected.
+- 📧 Report anything weird or any posts that are concerning, our projects must work as expected and our instance is moderated.
 We will investigate any reported issues.
 - 🥰 Be kind to yourself and others

 <p align="center">